brightdigit/ContributeWordPress/Content/articles/scriptingbridge-with-swift-communicating-with-apps-using-applescript-and-swift.md

 #### ScriptBridging with Safari

-Now let\'s try doing this **by writing [an app which pulls the tab urls out of a Safari window](https://github.com/brightdigit/jURLnal).** The repo for this app can be found [here](https://github.com/brightdigit/jURLnal).
+Now let's try doing this **by writing [an app which pulls the tab urls out of a Safari window](https://github.com/brightdigit/jURLnal).** The repo for this app can be found [here](https://github.com/brightdigit/jURLnal).